 LASIK surgery problems.
 Complications after LASIK surgery are uncommon.
 But a few people have night vision problems after it.
 Complaints include glare and halos around objects, both of which distort vision.
 You may have symptoms during the day, too.
 They become more noticeable and bothersome, though, at night.
 The characteristics of your eyes may make you more prone to night vision problems after LASIK.
 So ask your doctor to check to see if you’re at risk.

 Diabetes.
 It makes you more likely to have night vision problems.
 Over years, high blood sugar damages the blood vessels and nerves in your eyes, which leads to a condition called retinopathy.
 If you have trouble seeing in low light, either indoors or outside, talk to your doctor.

 How Is It Diagnosed?

 A simple exam and conversation at an eye doctor's office can show the cause of your night blindness.
-The doctor will use drops to open your eyes up wide (he’ll call this dilation).
-Then he’ll look into them with a slit-lamp, an upright microscope with a bright light on it.
+The doctor will use drops to open your eyes up wide (they’ll call this dilation).
+Then they’ll look into them with a slit-lamp, an upright microscope with a bright light on it.